chimurai/http-proxy-middleware/README.md

 ### Shorthand
-Use the shorthand syntax for simple use cases.
+Use the shorthand syntax when verbose configuration is not needed.
 The `context` and `option.target` will be automatically configured when shorthand is used.
 Options can still be used if needed.

 ```javascript
 proxyMiddleware('http://www.example.org:8000/api');